Nativeland

 NATIVELAND is an annual music festival in Lagos, Nigeria, and organized by The Native.
 The platform was established to bring together the best of pop culture, music, art, food, style, sports, and education in the Nigerian entertainment industry.
+In 2020, Billboard Magazine named NATIVELAND as one of The Gatekeepers of the Nigerian music industry.

 History

 NATIVELAND is produced and organized by The Native.
 It was created to bring together the best of pop culture, music, art, food, style, sports, and education in the Nigerian entertainment industry.
 The event is held annually at Muri Okunola Park, in Lagos.

 2016: First edition

 On 22 December 2016, the first edition was held and powered by Ndani TV.
-The concert was headlined by Skepta, and Burna Boy and featured guess performances from, Ycee, Ajebutter 22, Maleek Berry, Fresh L, DAP The Contract, Odunsi (The Engine), Cruel Santino, and Lady Donli.
+The concert was headlined by Skepta, and Burna Boy and featured guest performances from, Ycee, Ajebutter 22, Maleek Berry, Fresh L, DAP The Contract, Odunsi (The Engine), Cruel Santino, and Lady Donli.
 At the first edition, the music group DRB LasGidi, united on stage.

 2017: Second edition

 On 22 December 2017, the second edition was held, and headlined by Kojo Funds, Davido, Nonso Amadi, Maleek Berry, Burna Boy, Tekno, Not3s, Mayorkun and Yxng Bane, with guess performances from, Fasina, Fresh L, Mobblanta, No Politics Mob, Kazeem Twins, Yinka Bernie, AYLØ, Lady Donli, Barelyanyhook, Dice Ailes, Ladipoe, Prettyboy D-O, DJ Aye, Wavy The Creator, Odunsi, Blackmagic, Santi, Ajebutter22, BOJ, and SDC.